-The Ryukyuan Japanese are indigenous to the Ryukyu Islands chain that stretches from the Japanese island of Kyushu all the way to Taiwan (Formosa).
+The Ryukyuan Japanese are indigenous to the Ryukyu Islands chain that stretches from the Japanese island of Kyushu all the way to Taiwan.
 Starting in 1371, the Ryukyu islands became a key trade intermediary between China and Japan.
-In the early 1600s the Satsuma Domain invaded the Ryukyuan Kingdom and took it over as a nominal state to keep the benefits of trading with China but later on during the Meiji Period (1868-1912) the Ryukyu Kingdom was abolished and the area was fully incorporated into Japan.
-Since World War Two ended the United States as had a military presence in Okinawa, which has caused Ryukyuan Japanese in Okinawa to resent the Japanese government as they are very anti-military and feel as though they carry an unfair share of the burden when it comes to housing the U.S. military presence in Japan.
 The Ryukyuan Japanese have several different recognized subgroups and their unique language makes up one of the two branches of the Japonic language family.

-The first ethnic Chinese immigrants are thought to have first come to Japan around 2,300 years ago from both China and the Koreaan Peninsula.
-Japan's first known Chinese visitor was Hui Shen, who was a Buddhist missionary who visited Japan in 499 AD, as described later in the book Liang Shu a little more then a century later.
+The first ethnic Chinese immigrants are thought to have first come to Japan around 2,300 years ago from both China and the Korean Peninsula.
+Japan's first known Chinese visitor was Hui Shen, who was a Buddhist missionary who visited Japan in 499 AD, as described later in the book Liang Shu a little more than a century later.
 During the Sanzan period (1314-1429) in Okinawa, Chinese people were known to have migrated to the country at the invitation of the Ryukuyuan Kings to serve as royal advisers.
 During the Meiji period and the Taisho period (1912-26) many Chinese students came to Japan, mostly living in Tokyo, to study at universities since Japan was a cheaper and closer option them Europe or America.
-Following the end of the Chinese Civil War (1927-50), there was some immigration from China and Taiwan by Chinese to Japan by Chinese who had backed the Republic of China.
-There have also been some Chinese from the People's Republic of China, since in recent decades the Communist Party has allowed more freedom among its citizens to move and travel.
-Today, most Chinese live in the major cities of Japan and there are five Chinese schools in Japan, as well as Chinese newspapers.